fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_6.md

 **List the Valid ini-file Options with pytest –help**

-You can get a list of all the valid settings for pytest.ini from pytest--help.
+You can get a list of all the valid settings for pytest.ini from pytest --help.
 This is a sampling:

 ```
-$ pytest--help
+$ pytest --help
-...**
+...
 [pytest]ini-optionsin the firstpytest.ini|tox.ini|setup.cfgfilefound:

 markers(linelist) markersfor testfunctions